 When you’re playing, you’re in the moment.
 What’s more, your ears tend to “lie” under pressure.
 Something that sounds excellent mid-song to you may not sound great to the audience.
 Conversely, what seems like a “mess up” to your ear, may not be noticeable to others.

 Additionally, when you’re performing, you’re entirely focused.
 You don’t want to stop mid-song.
 This can make for frustrating guitar practice sessions — the last thing you want.
 The guitar is supposed to be fun, right?

 Recording yourself and then re-listening to what you just played allows you to pinpoint errors that you can then go back and fix.
 You can play, record, and listen as many times as you want until you’ve got it down just right.

 Improve Your Writing

 As you progress in your guitar studies, you will likely start to write your songs.
 Writing your own songs is more complicated.
-There is nothing more frustrating than hearing a fantastic riff in your head but not duplicating it in real life.
+There is nothing more frustrating than hearing a fantastic riff on guitar in your head but not duplicating it in real life.

 More mature songwriters can efficiently translate what they hear in their brains into music.
 They know what works and what doesn’t.

 However, it takes time to build up this kind of musical prowess.
 Recording yourself is an excellent way to get your musical ideas into a tangible format.
 You can then tinker with and tweak what you’ve created.